Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 The CryptO'pinion?

-Marble Madness is the weakest game in the Super Pack; it's worse than Chopper X so I think I'll be fine without booting it up again.
-It feels rushed and without the dedication the ST requires.
-I hated it with a passion!!
+Marble Madness is the weakest game in the Super Pack; it's worse than Chopper X, so I think I'll be fine not booting it up again.
+It feels rushed and without the dedication the ST deserved.
+I hate it with a passion!!

-Those wishing to endure torture can download the floppies or a hard disk version.
+Then download the floppies or a hard disk version!!

 Friday, October 27, 2017